Timeline of EAB detection in PA

 The EAB was detected by a PDA employee in a visual/destructive sample near Watsontown in Northumberland County on December 4.

-This detection brings the total number of confirmed EAB-infested counties in Pennsylvania to 34.
+This brings the total number of counties confirmed for the emerald ash borer in Pennsylvania to 62.